Knepp Lab

 Zachary J. Knepp, Ph.D.

-Zach is a computational chemist and assistant professor of chemistry at Alfred University, where he teaches physical chemistry, general chemistry, and advanced laboratory courses.
+Dr. Knepp is a computational chemist and assistant professor of chemistry at Alfred University, where he teaches physical chemistry, general chemistry, and advanced laboratory courses.
 He earned his B.S. from Lock Haven University in 2020 and his Ph.D. from Lehigh University in 2025, with a dissertation focused on modeling excited states and charge transport using density functional theory (DFT).
-His research interests center on using ab initio electronic structure methods to explore photophysics and photochemistry.
+His research interests center on using ab initio electronic structure methods to model photophysics, photochemistry, and materials.

 Undergraduate Students

-This could be you!
-We are actively recruiting undergraduate researchers to work on computational and synthetic organic chemistry projects.
+Interested in joining the group?
+We are actively recruiting undergraduate researchers to work on computational chemistry and materials projects.
 If you’re interested, feel free to reach out via the email link at the bottom of the page.